eric-tang40/breakout_game/Final.md

 - there is a place where you can choose your difficulty
 - there is a screen if you won
 - there is a screen if you lost
+- multiple blocks can be destoryed if a ball hits 2 blocks at once

 ---